vmware-tanzu/tanzu-dev-portal/content/team/_index.md

 ---
 title: "Team"
 linkTitle: "Team"
-description: "From agile to cloud native, the VMware Tanzu Developer Engagement team is full of subject-matter experts who are passionate participants in technology and community building."
+description: "From agile to cloud native, the Tanzu Developer Engagement team is full of subject-matter experts who are passionate participants in technology and community building."
 menu:
     main:
         parent: "community"